FusionComputingLab/freegsnke/README.md

 ### Extras (for contributing)

-If contributing code (see below), please also install the [pre-commit](https://pre-commit.com/) hooks for code formatting by running the following in the root FreeGSNKE directory after (from source) installation:
+If contributing code (see below), please also install the [pre-commit](https://pre-commit.com/) hooks by running the following in the root FreeGSNKE directory after (from source) installation:
 ```shell
 pre-commit install
 ```

+The hooks include formatting the code with [black](https://github.com/psf/black), sort imports with [isort](https://github.com/pycqa/isort), and stripping notebooks output with [nbstripout](https://github.com/kynan/nbstripout).

 ## Contributing